 So the first thing you need to do when designing a space is to have a good ole’ clear out.
-It is no good trying to visualize a space which is crammed full of old papers, stacks of magazines and unused toys.
+It is no good trying to visualise a space which is crammed full of old papers, stacks of magazines and unused toys.
 The queen of decluttering is Marie Kondo, who has written several best-selling books on organising.
 She recommends that you declutter item type by item type (rather than room by room), so you clear up all papers first, then all clothing items, then all books etc).
-If you don’t know where to being with decluttering, definitely check out some of her work.
+If you don't know where to being with decluttering, definitely check out some of her work.

 2. Create a blank canvas